HU-xiaobai/IPP-Course-Summery/README.md

    text encoder: transformer

 5. CLIP is pre-trained to predict if an image and a text snippet are paired together in WIT.

+6. To do this, CLIP learns a multi-modal embedding space by jointly training an image encoder and text encoder to maximize the cosine similarity of the image and text embeddings of the N real pairs in the batch while minimizing the cosine similarity of the embeddings of the N 2 − N incorrect pairings